joaocunhalopes/catsyncpoc/README.md

 # CatSync (Proof of Concept)

-CatSync is a C# console application that syncs the frequency between two transceivers.
+CatSync is a C# console application that syncs the frequency between (two) amateur radio Tansceivers or Receivers.
-This app is intended at amateur radio operators.
+This app is intended at Amateur Radio Operators and is offered as an example to anyone interested in the hobby.

 The current version supports the following CAT (Computer Aided Transceiver) protocols:

 - CI-V, Communications Interface 5
 - KSI, Kenwood Serial Protocol

-CI-V is used by ICOM and Xiegu transceivers.
-KSI is used KENWOOD transceivers.
+CI-V is used by ICOM and Xiegu Transceivers.
+KSI is used by KENWOOD Transceivers.
-If there's enough interest support for Yeasu transceivers CAT protocol or support for Elecraft K3 protocol can easly be added.
-Contact me if interested.
+If there's enough interest, support for Yeasu Transceivers CAT protocol and/or support for Elecraft K3 protocol can easly be added.
+Please contact m if interested.

 ## Demo